Sippy Grewal: Career

-However, it was the 2011 film Jihne Mera Dil Luteya that established him as a prominent figure in Punjabi cinema, with the film becoming one of the biggest hits in the history of Punjabi films at that time.
+The 2011 film Jihne Mera Dil Luteya established Grewal as a prominent figure in Punjabi cinema, with the film becoming one of the biggest hits in the history of Punjabi films at that time.

 In 2012, Grewal produced the film Carry On Jatta, which became a major milestone in the history of Punjabi cinema.
 The film achieved the highest opening and second-highest total collections for a Punjabi film at the time.
 Carry On Jatta is widely regarded as a game-changer for Punjabi cinema, as it took the industry to new heights and attracted a larger audience.

 Following Carry On Jatta, Grewal produced several successful films, including Lucky Di Unlucky Story (2013), Singh vs Kaur (2013), Best of Luck (2013), Faraar (2015), and Lock (2015).
 Faraar was notable for being the first Punjabi film shot in Los Angeles on a large budget.

 In 2016, Grewal produced Ardas, a religious drama that received widespread critical acclaim globally.
 His production company, Sippy Grewal Productions, has released and distributed over 50 Punjabi films worldwide, including Mel Karade Rabba, Munde UK De, Tere Naal Love Ho Gaya, Jatt & Juliet, and the record-breaking animated film Chaar Sahibzaade.
 Grewal is married to Kamal Preet and has two daughters.